adrelanos/aeternity-wiki/Idea-Box.md

 [Plug In](https://github.com/wikimedia/mediawiki-extensions-EditSubpages)

 # Use Case Ideas for æternity

+## Health & æternity

+### DocOræcle
+A platform for everyone to get meaningful medical advice, no matter the infrastructure or insurance policy.
+A platform for questions too sensible or personal to ask a doctor in person.
+Answering questions and participating in the prediction markets created by the medical Oracles should only be accessible to doctors with digitally signed degree.
+[Furthermore Oracles may be fed information regarding symptoms diagnosis & can be combined with AI image recognition to offer diagnosis prediction.]

+#### Use Case Flow
+1. Raise question
+    * in a forum like interface, using æternity identity.
+Account info only revealed to professional who answers
+2. Get answer
+    * An answer is provided in a state channel
+3. Ask follow up questions
+    * follow up questions may be asked in private state channels
+4. test answers  in oracle
+    * any answer provided by the medical professional may be forwarded to an Oracle.
+The prediction market that emerges is open to professionals to reach a comprehensive diagnosis, comparable with visiting 20 doctors

+#### Target audiences
+* persons struggling with sensible, personal medical problems or questions
+  * person suffering from unknown medical condition
+  * person in need of nutrition a advice
+  * person in need of homeopathic advice
+  * person suffering from psychological stress

+#### Requirements
+* User interface
+    * Question board and Oracle marketplace
+* æternity identity
+* working state channels
+* Pool of medicinal professionals
+    * only they are allowed to answer questions and participate in oracle

+***

 ## Supply Chain Management
 High-level concept of Supply Chain Management (SCM) automation with Smart Contracts, Prediction Markets, and Oracles.
 ![SCM automation (high level)](http://i67.tinypic.com/1112pw4.png)